DDJesus/backuptool/README.md

 Run the program by opening a command prompt (with elevated permissions) in the projects directory.
 Currently there are two commands you can use:

   1. -b: Backup

-    \nExample:
+    Example:

       >python backuptool.py -b

-    \nYou will be prompted to supply the filename.
+    You will be prompted to supply the filename.
   2. -r: Restore

-    \nExample:
+    Example:

       >python backuptool.py -r

-    \nYou will be prompted to supply the filename and restored Database's name.
+    You will be prompted to supply the filename and restored Database's name.
 Make sure you include the .bak extension with the file name.

 There is also a help.txt file if you are curious about more, or you can use the -h flag to view help from the command line.